Jennifer Weiss, Executive Director

 Meredith’s passion for addressing homelessness grew from working at a nonprofit in Trenton, NJ.
 She has 15 years of experience developing mentoring relationships and shaped a comprehensive youth program in a blighted town outside of Pittsburgh, PA.
 Meredith has a Master’s Degree is Public Policy and Management from Carnegie Mellon University and a Master’s of Divinity from Pittsburgh Theological Seminary.
 At The Hope Center at Pullen Meredith recruits and trains volunteers to serve as mentors and tutors.
 She also coordinates our Jamie Kirk Hahn Career Development Program and works closely with Wake County Department of Social Services to develop and facilitate the county’s independent living skills program.

-Lisa Molina, Development and Communications Director
+Erin Witcher, Development and Communications Director

 Kellie Burris, Office Manager